lazychoi/makeEnglishWordbook/README.md

 - [shift+super+m] : You can move to the source definition when you change dictionary file.

+- [shift + super + k] : You can lookup the word in Naver dictionary.

+- [shift + super + l] : You can copy sentence which contain keyword to the end of the line in wordbook.

 Windows users have to use alt key for super.